Nanotomography

 Nano-CT beamlines have been built at 3rd generation synchrotron radiation facilities, including the Advanced Photon Source of Argonne National Laboratory, SPring-8, and ESRF from early 2000s.
 They have been applied to wide variety of three-dimensional visualization studies, such as those of comet samples returned by the Startdust mission, mechanical degradation in lithium-ion batteries, and neuron deformation in schizophrenic brains.

 Although a lot of research is done to create nano-CT scanners, currently there are only a few available commercially.
 The SkyScan-2011 has a range of about 150 to 250 nanometers per pixel with a resolution of 400 nm and a field of view (FOV) of 200 micrometers.
 The Xradia nanoXCT has a spatial resolution of better than 50 nm and a FOV of 16 micrometers.

 At the Ghent University, the UGCT team developed a nano-CT scanner based on commercially available components.
 The UGCT facility is an open nano-CT facility giving access to scientists from universities, institutes and industry.
-More information can be found at UGCT-website.